If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 Some storefront and online cash advance companies offer borrowers an extended payment plan (EPP).
-This gives the borrower the chance to pay back the existing payday loan over a longer period.
+This gives the borrower the chance to repay the existing payday loan over a longer period.
 Typically, lenders offer this either because of state law or because they know they won’t get their money back otherwise.

-Work with a debt settlement company
+Hire a debt settlement company

 Debt settlement is not a guarantee.
-However, the average consumer sees a 35% to 50% reduction in their debts after paying the company’s fees.
+However, the average consumer sees a 20% to 50% reduction in their debts after paying the company’s fees.

 Work with a credit counselor

 The advantage of a debt management plan is that it can consolidate your payments into one and reduce how much interest you pay.
-Additionally, credit counselors know the current guidelines and laws set by the Consumer Financial Protection Bureau (CFPB), so they can provide the best guidance and support.
+Additionally, credit counselors know the current guidelines and laws set by the Consumer Financial Protection Bureau (CFPB) so they can provide the best guidance and support.

 Talk to legal aid attorneys

-If you’re still having trouble paying off multiple payday loans, seek out a lawyer who’s well-versed in debt settlement.
+If you’re still having trouble paying off multiple payday loans, seek a lawyer who’s well-versed in debt settlement.
 A good lawyer can explain your rights as a consumer and advise you on how to get out of your payday loan problem.
 Some will work with you for free or at a reduced fee.